 We also have a Pastoral Manager in each Year Group and individual members of staff who have had specific training in emotional first aid, self-harm, ADHD and dyslexia.
-The SEND department has a HLTA (Higher Level Teaching Assistant) with a specific focus on SEMH needs in addition to a Lead TA with a responsibility for inclusion.
+The Inclusion Support Department has a 2 HLTAs (Higher Level Teaching Assistants) with a specific focus on SEMH needs in addition to a Lead TA with a responsibility for inclusion.